Cuis-Smalltalk/Learning-Cuis/SamplePackage3.md

 This could be good!

-In part4 we will look at refinements
+In part 4 we will look at refinements
 - A bit better color
-- Font resize when the font preference changed
+- Font resize when the font preference changes
 - Adding a selection to the Open menu.

+On to
 - https://github.com/Cuis-Smalltalk-Learning/Learning-Cuis/blob/master/SamplePackage4.md